jhartzell42/rust-c-book/src/intro.md

 And Rust has greatly benefitted from all of this innovation in C++.
 C++ is one of the giants on whose shoulders Rust stands.
 Rust inherits RAII from C++.
-Rust inherits templates as well, though it puts some constraints on them and calls them "monomorphization."
+Rust inherits the core idea of templates as well, though it puts some constraints on them and calls them "monomorphization."

 And Rust needs these, because Rust is also striving to be the kind of programming language where the compiled binary looks like something